paulaonta/InfoExtractor/README.md

 append.py
 -----------
-Tries to get the diseases which are not in Wikidata (the diseases of ./compareDiseases/errors_link_wikipedia.csv" directory) simulating a search of the link in the Wikidata browser.
+Tries to get the diseases which are not in our data (the diseases of "./compareDiseases/errors_link_wikipedia.csv" directory) simulating a search of the link in the Wikidata browser.
+If the disease isn`t in Wikidata, it's stored in **"./compareDiseases/errors_link_wikipedia_def.csv"**.

 ---